turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

 ### How Does SSL Work?

 When you make a request to a site over an HTTPS connection, the website will first send its SSL certificate to your browser.
+SSL Certificates are issued by trusted, commercial Certificate Authorities (CAs).
+(Some of these include NameCheap RapidSSL, GoDaddy, and many other hosting providers.)
 The certificate will typically contain information such as:

 * The public key
 * A digital signature created by the private key